 One of the stunning European cities, Budapest has been attracting travelers for decades.
-The capital city of Hungary is laced with tons of history, UNESCO heritage sites, ruin bars and it is also a gastronomic heaven!
-We visited Budapest for a couple of days and have written a 2 days in Budapest Itinerary and guide.
+The capital city of Hungary is laced with tons of history, UNESCO heritage sites, ruin bars and it is also gastronomic heaven!
+We visited Budapest for a couple of days and have written 2 days in Budapest trip itinerary.
 This post is all about spending one day in Budapest and ticking off the city’s finest highlights!

 One Day in Budapest – Top Things to do in Budapest in a day

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

 Before we begin our itinerary, here are some important things to know before your trip.

 Budapest is the capital city of Hungary and it belongs to the Schengen zone of countries.
 If you belong to one of the non-visa exempt countries, then you will have to apply for a Schengen visa ahead of time, before arriving in Budapest.
 Learn all about the Schengen visa and how to successfully apply for one.